-You want your die cutting method to fulfill your needs, but we know you’ll need to make some choices based on your project priorities.
+You’ve heard of die cutting, but how do you choose the production method based on your project’s priorities?
 For example, do you need high precision or high volume?
 Super speed or complex cuts?
 Low cost or low maintenance?
+All of the above??

-Strouse is one of the converters that offers different types of die cutting so you can choose the production method that makes the most sense for your project.
-Today, we’ll talk about them so you’re prepared to make the right product decision early on.
+As a converter, Strouse offers multiple types of die cutting so that you can use the production method that makes the most sense for your project.

 WHAT IS DIE CUTTING?